mprewitt/AI-ResizeToArtBounds/README.md

 The scripts should appear in the Adobe Illustrator scripts menu after installation, under File menu > Scripts.

-The Batch version prompts for a folder of Adobe Illustrator files, and will convert them all. **WARNING: It will run through all files without prompting.
+The Batch version prompts for a folder of Adobe Illustrator files, and will convert them all.
+There is a progress bar. **WARNING: It will run through all files without prompting.
 If you have lots of files, it could take a while.** Note that the conversion process saves *.ai files back to the same file document, _overwriting them_.
 Other file types are saved as *.ai instead of their native format.

 The non-batch version is meant to be run on the active document.
 But it should prompt you to open a file if one is not open.